kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 set -g default-terminal "xterm-256color" set-option -ga terminal-overrides ",xterm-256color:Tc"

+# change the prefix from C-b to C-a. these are the keys used by `screen`, so it's easier for converts.
-# make C-a the prefix
+make C-a the prefix
 unbind-key C-b
 set-option -g prefix C-a
 bind-key   a send-prefix

+# enable mouse. clicking tabs will work, if your terminal supports it.
+setw -g mouse on

 # bind space to "next window"
 bind-key -r Space next-window
 bind-key -r "C-Space" next-window

-# enable mouse
-setw -g mouse on

 # set clock format
 setw -g clock-mode-style 12